Thorium/WebsitePlayground/specifications/Technologies.md

 Some kind of Javascript-side router may be taken into use for single-page-app: e.g. [Crossroads.js](https://millermedeiros.github.io/crossroads.js/)

-If we want to avoid pure JavaScript (or ES6) coding, then we should probably use is one of these:
+If you want to avoid pure JavaScript (or ES6) coding, then you should probably use one of these:

 - [FunScript](http://funscript.info/)
 - [ClojureScript + React.JS](http://reagent-project.github.io/)